+Are you thinking about bringing a dog into your life and wondering, “Is the Cocker Spaniel breed right for me?”
 My heart beats dog®, and truth be told, it thumps with extra beats in a canine rhythm for American Cocker Spaniels.
-As a 25-year veteran to the Cocker Spaniel world, I am often asked in my travels and online, “Is a Cocker Spaniel the right dog for me?”
-Here’s the scoop.
+As a 30-year veteran of the Cocker Spaniel world, I am often asked about this stunning breed.

 Happy, smart, gentle, and with a merry disposition: These are the breed standards of the American Cocker Spaniel.